Sousa, Music of All Americans

 Photo by Nathalie Schueller

-Robert Johnson and the other blues artists we study have quite and impact on the students.
+Robert Johnson and other blues artists we study are an inspiration to students.

 Howlin’ Otto